wsteenbeek/woutersteenbeeknl-website/content/post/geometric-road-g4-short-distance/index.md

 (Perhaps I needn't have plotted the first three histograms?)
 The histograms seem to confirm my interpretation of what's happening in the procedure above.
 And because 10k is at the very high end of the maximum possible distances (i.e., it's almost the same as not using any buffer), this also explains the shape of the scatter plot in my [first post](https://www.woutersteenbeek.nl/post/geometric-road-distance-g4/).

 The question is: does this matter?
 Because the distribution is dominated by node pairs of pretty long distances (2000 meters and longer), and **for these longer distances** the correlation between euclidean distance and shortest-path length is quite high, I think it does matter.
-The story is simply more nuanced than the title of my first post.
+The story is more nuanced than the title of my first post.

 The example I used before was Near Repeat victimization, in which the spatial and temporal distances between pairs of crimes are used to detect space-time interaction.
 The idea is that houses *nearby* a house that was burglarized have a higher chance to also be targeted for a short period after the first victimization.
 The distance between two events is most often calculated using the geometric distance, which, unrealistically, assumes the spatio-temporal process occurs on a continuous space.
 Measuring the distance between events via the road network seems more sensible, but can get quite complex (and requires up-to-date and high-quality road network data).